FatemaZahra/user_details/README.md

  ```

 **len** is another method on python that gives back the length of the string.
-This block of code utilises the length method to check for a valid postcode
+This block of code utilises the length method to check for a valid postcode.
+It aslo utilises the comparison operator `==`

 ```python
 postcode = input("Please enter a valid postcode")